Robert-Cassey/angular-test/README.md

 # Full stack developer - angular weather app
-You are not timed and can take as long as you wish to complete this project.
-You'll be creating a new angular project, interacting with a third party API and displaying the response in a table.
-Finally you'll introduce some user friendly elements to the app.
+You are not timed and can take as long as you wish to complete this task.
+You'll be creating a new angular project, using a third party API to fetch weather data, and then building an interface to allow for interaction with that data.
+Finally you'll add some unit tests.

-1. Create a new branch (name it after you) or create a publicly accessible repo.
+1. Create a new publicly accessible repo for this project.
 2. Create a new angular project with the features specified in this document
 3. Submit your branch/repo for review